Music lovers, thrill seekers, conversationalists all across the fruited plain, Rushlin Bohr, joining you here together in the darkness.

 Well, that's what the regime is saying.

-Make up all these new words to describe what they're doing, which is the same old stuff.
+Pick up all these new words to describe what they're doing, which is the same old stuff.

-By the way, didn't Eric Holder tell us criticism of Obama is racist.
+By the way, didn't Eric Holder tell us criticism of Obama is racist?

 Well, does that mean that Hillary is racist?

-And it uh uh she's being critical of him.
+And that she's being critical of him.

 Any criticism of Obama is racist.